 However there was a dark side to the return to nationalism.
 The newly independent nations of Eastern Europe were successful in resolving older border conflicts partly owing to a wave of mass killing and mass expulsions during and after the Second World War that tidied up the ethnic map.
 In Yugoslavia, where different nationalities were still heavily intermingled, the return to nationalism resulted in a civil war that killed about 130,000 people, and introduced the phrase “ethnic cleansing” to the language.

 The theory of comparative advantage, in economics, and the theory of kin selection, in evolutionary biology, are two of the great theories in the social sciences.
 But both theories, in their usual elementary form, depend on some simplifying assumptions.
 You can get in trouble if you apply either theory carelessly without noticing if those assumptions are violated.

 When it comes to winners and losers in international trade, I’ve already noted some complications.
 What’s of note where this post is concerned: some people have tried to apply the theory of kin selection to explain ethnicity and ethnocentrism as expressions of ethnic nepotism.
 But converting coefficients of inbreeding into coefficients of relatedness among kin is a dicey business.
-I’ve had more to say about the topic in a couple of articles, and a blogpost, and will have more to say in the future.
+I’ve had something to say about the topic in a couple of articles, and a blogpost, and have more to say in a forthcoming article.
 Stay tuned!